Steve-Fenton/stevefenton.co.uk/src/pages/blog/2019/09/the-dite-cycle-data-insight-theory-experiment.md

 ## Bigger victories

-Once a number of small wins have been recorded, you can repeat the exact same process on something bigger.
+Once some small wins have been recorded, you can repeat the exact same process on something bigger.
 This gets tricky if you don’t bring people along on the journey.
 You can’t use the DITE cycle aggressively because you’ll be defeated by stealth change.
 For DITE to work, you need to follow the cycle and have a theory *before* you make the change.
 The worst possible subversion of the process is making the change first and then justifying it by selecting data.
-If you don’t see the change you expected, but some other change instead, don’t jump to any conclusions; you’ve just gained an insight and need to write a theory so you can run an experiment to test it.
+If you don’t see the change you expected, but some other change instead, don’t jump to any conclusions; you’ve just gained insight and need to write a theory so you can run an experiment to test it.
 Don’t try to short-circuit the cycle.

 > You can only conclude the theory under experiment… not any other!

-You need to write down the theory and ensure you are measuing the right things *before* you make any changes.
+You need to write down the theory and ensure you are measuring the right things *before* you make any changes.
 Once the impact of the change can be measured, you learn something.
 If the change had a positive impact you get a double bonus; you learned something and you got an improvement.
-If the change is neutral, you can at least scrub-out the theory.
-If the change is negative, you’ve learned something that’s actually very valuable – in fact, this is one of the best outcomes because it typically means you’ve disproved something that people would otherwise have taken-for-granted was true.
+If the change is neutral, you can at least scrub out the theory.
+If the change is negative, you’ve learned something that’s actually very valuable – in fact, this is one of the best outcomes because it typically means you’ve disproved something that people would otherwise have taken for granted was true.

 Publish the result of every experiment whether the impact on the test metric is positive, neutral, or negative.